Price of metric universality in vector quantization is at most 0.11 bit: Introduction

 Section~\ref{sec:ProofSketch} provides a proof sketch of Theorem~\ref{thm:union} and the main geometric ideas: Section~\ref{subsec:ideas_codebook} describes the universal codebook construction and intuition, and Section~\ref{subsec:ideas_proof_sketch} outlines the random-coding analysis leading to~\eqref{eq:rd_rc_G_intro}.

 Complete proofs are given in the Appendix.
 While the results in Section~\ref{sec:main_results} are presented for $W\sim \N(0, I_n)$, we first establish a general bound for a fixed (non-random) $W$ in Section~\ref{subsec:rc_general_W}.
 This result is then specialized to $W\sim \N(0,I_n)$ using concentration and covering argument in Section~\ref{sec:rc_gaussian_W}, completing the proof of Theorem~\ref{thm:union}.
-Theorem~\ref{thm:worst_case} is proved in Section~\ref{sec:worst_case}: we derive explicit expressions for the rate-gap and prove that the spectra achieving the maximum gap have at most $5$ distinct eigenvalues.
-The $0.11$ bit bound for such spectra is verified numerically (Claim~\ref{claim:numerical}).
+Theorem~\ref{thm:worst_case} is proved in Section~\ref{sec:worst_case}: we derive explicit expressions for the rate-gap and prove that the maximum gap occurs at spectra with at most $2$ distinct eigenvalues and vanishing distortions.